svp-dev/mgsim/doc/mgsimdev-gfx.rst

 :Author: MGSim was created by Mike Lankamp.
 MGSim is now under stewardship of the Microgrid project.
 This manual page was written by Raphael 'kena' Poss.
-:Date: August 2012
+:Date: October 2014
-:Copyright: Copyright (C) 2008-2012 the Microgrid project.
+:Copyright: Copyright (C) 2008-2014 the Microgrid project.
 :Version: PACKAGE_VERSION
 :Manual section: 7